official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 309. The timetable in the draft resolution was “modelled on the arrangements envisaged in UNSCR 1284 [1999]”, which the FCO commented were “likely to be considered too

-99 Daily Telegraph, 6 September 2002, 100 jets join attack on Iraq.
+[^99]: Daily Telegraph, 6 September 2002, 100 jets join attack on Iraq.
-100 BBC News, 6 September 2002, Iraqi air defence site attacked.
+[^100]: BBC News, 6 September 2002, Iraqi air defence site attacked.
-101 Letter Davies to Manning, 6 September 2002, ‘Iraq’ attaching Paper ‘Draft Elements for a UNSCR on UNMOVIC’.
+[^101]: Letter Davies to Manning, 6 September 2002, ‘Iraq’ attaching Paper ‘Draft Elements for a UNSCR

 148

-The Report of the Iraq Inquiryleisurely in the current political climate”.
+leisurely in the current political climate”.
 Any timetable would “in practice” need to take account of Dr Blix’s views.

 310. The draft included only an implicit reference to regime change; “the market will